zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 - **`int ln_tensor_list_unique_arg_name(ln_list *list, char *buf, const char *prefix)`**

     Create an arg name that is unique in the tensor list.
-    The arg name is prefixed with `prefix` and subfixed with a serial number, so that unique names will be created for a same prefix.
+    The arg name is prefixed with `prefix` and suffixed with a serial number, so that unique names will be created for a same prefix.
     The arg name' length should be less than `LN_MAX_NAME_LEN`.
 If its length exceeds that limit, an internal error will be emited and the program will abort.
 The arg name  will be printed in `buf`.
-The return value is the subfixed number.
+The return value is the suffixed number.

 ## Parameter